Adam named his wife Eve, because she would become the mother of all the living.

 To my surprise, when I survey the scientific literature, I can’t find any studies that demonstrate successful validation of any of these three population size methods.
 For me, this is a monumental concern, particularly given the importance of Adam and Eve’s historicity.
 The fact that these methods haven’t been validated provides justification for Christians to hold the results of these studies at arm’s length.

-In Who Was Adam?, I also cite studies that raise doubts about the reliability of linkage disequilibrium methods to accurately measure population sizes.3 Not only is this method not validated, but it too has failed validation.
+In Who Was Adam?
+I also cite studies that raise doubts about the reliability of linkage disequilibrium methods to accurately measure population sizes.3 Not only is this method not validated, it, too, has failed validation.

 The Surprisingly High Genetic Diversity of White-Tailed Deer in Finland

 Of specific interest is a study published in 2012 by researchers from Finland.
 These scientists monitored the genetic diversity (focusing on 14 locations in the genome consisting of microsatellite DNA) of a population of white-tailed deer that were introduced into Finland from North America in 1934.5 The initial population consisted of three females and one male, and since then has grown to between 40,000 to 50,000 individuals.
 This population has remained isolated from all other deer populations since its introduction.

 Though the researchers found that the genetic diversity of this population was lower than for a comparable population in Oklahoma (reflecting the genetic bottleneck that occurred when the original members of the population were relocated), it was still surprisingly high.
 Because of this unexpectedly high genetic diversity, size estimates for the initial population would be much greater than four individuals.
 To put it another way, this population size method fails validation—one more time.